-The Chisum Patent Academy was formed in 2009 to provide what CLE programs and patent bar training courses simply can’t offer: premium-quality patent law educational services in a unique seminar-style setting.
+The Chisum Patent Academy was formed in 2009 to provide what CLE programs and patent bar training courses simply can’t offer: premium-quality, advanced patent law educational services in a unique seminar-style setting.
 Each three-day seminar is limited to ten (10) participants and conducted in roundtable, interactive discussion style.
 All seminar sessions are jointly taught by Donald Chisum and Janice Mueller, internationally known patent law scholars who have a combined 40 years’ experience in patent law teaching, research, and writing.
-Chisum Patent Academy seminars not only target first principles in key areas of patent law, such as patent claim interpretation, nonobviousness, and inequitable conduct, but also provide continually updated coverage of the most important new patent law developments from the U.S. Court of Appeals for the Federal Circuit and the U.S. Supreme Court.
+Chisum Patent Academy seminars not only target key areas of patent law such as patent claim interpretation, nonobviousness, and inequitable conduct, but also provide continually updated coverage of the most critical new patent law developments from the U.S. Court of Appeals for the Federal Circuit and the U.S. Supreme Court.

 The Chisum Patent Academy can custom-design seminars focused on our clients’ particular interests and needs.
 Potential topics run the gamut from satisfying disclosure requirements for biotechnology patent applications to crafting a winning Federal Circuit appellate brief.
 We can also provide comprehensive overviews of recent Federal Circuit and Supreme Court developments.
-Although we offer our public seminars in New York each winter and Seattle each summer, the Chisum Patent Academy will work with clients throughout the U.S. and abroad to offer on-site programming at any time of year.
+Although we offer our public seminars in New York, Seattle, and Cincinnati, the Chisum Patent Academy will work with clients throughout the U.S. and abroad to offer on-site programming at any time of year.

 The Chisum Patent Academy will apply for 18 hours of CLE accreditation per seminar in those states where we conduct seminars.
 Where state bars require, we submit attendees’ names as they are listed on the sign-in sheet.
 If you are seeking CLE credit for a state other than where that seminar is being held, please apply directly to the appropriate state bar.